yukah3/SuperSonicShooter/README.md

 - spacer

+then, assemble the electronic parts and make the hardware.
+The whole schematic is on [SSS_schematic.pdf]

-then, assemble the electronic parts and make the hardware. upload the code and you are ready to play!
+after building the hardware, upload the code and you are ready to play!
 The codes are [SSS_Main] for the arduino nano, [SSS_I2C_Slave_Sound] for the arduino uno chip.